09ubberboy90/ur_robotiq/README.md

 This package also publishes a recalculated joint state for the gripper based on the reported opening distance.

+## Installation
+Clone this repository and build it into your ros workspace

 ## License
 This software is released under MIT liscence.